 Keep in mind that although this information is generally available to third parties, Hawaii has strong restrictions on how it can be used, particularly in making hiring decisions.

-How to Obtain a Criminal Record in Hawaii
+How To Obtain a Criminal Record in Hawaii

 The Hawaii Criminal Justice Data Center publishes and maintains the State’s “eCrim” website, which is the best online starting point for research into Hawaii criminal information.